roxcelic/web-home/README.md

 # thanks for listening!

+* version
+  - `[1.105]`
+  - `[strawberry pie]`
+  - This version makes the website feel much more me, by changing how things look slightly

 the log:
 ---
+* the changes for version `1.1.05`-`strawberry pie` are:
+  - changed how tags are displayed
+  - added a info page to display webpage information to the user [info](https://roxcelic.love/info)
+  - added a twelve forever hf block
+  - added tweleve forever to the credits
+  - updated the credits for Neil Cicierega
+  - updated the back button on the credits page to take you to `../` rather than `https://roxcelic.love`
+  - added a description to the github repo `the github repo for my little brain moments`
+  - added extra text to the timer card ` Im not sure whe...`
+  - added a link to my last fm on the 'roxie' page
+  - added some small banter text to some subjects under `more about me` on the roxie page
+  - changed how `icon.png` looks
+  - changed how `88-31.png` looks
+  - removed:
+    - `/pfp(512).png`
+    - `pfp/pfp(256).png`
+    - `pfp/pfp(128).png`
+    - `pfp/pfp(64).png`
+  - changed `[icon.png]` to `[icon.svg]`
+  - changed `[88-31.png]` to `[88-31.svg]`
+  - changed the readme to show the current version info
+  - added a version descirption, can be seen in the repo readme or the [info](https://roxcelic.love/info) page
+    - (the page readme only shows the description of the current version)

 * the changes for version `1.1.04`-`semi-sentient chowder` are:
   - fixed an issue where the comments on 'empty' blog posts would not load correctly (at the cost of a smooth animtion)
   - added new domain for the site [https://site.eatcat.monster](https://site.eatcat.monster)